codelingo/docs/docs/concepts/tenets.md

     name: "classA"
 ```

-This query finds all methods with a method that is not called String:
+This query finds all classes with a method that is not called String:

 ```
 class({depth: any}):